 SCM Globe comes with a library of case studies that explore COMMERCIAL, HUMANITARIAN, and MILITARY supply chains (see below).

-The case studies range from relatively simple cases like Cincinnati Seasonings, to quite challenging cases such as Zara Clothing Company, or Syria Evacuation Scenario.
+The case studies range from relatively simple beginning cases like Cincinnati Seasonings, to quite challenging advanced cases such as Zara Clothing Company, or Nepal Earthquake Disaster Response Supply Chain.
 Case studies are laboratories where you apply what you learn in lectures and readings to solve supply chain problems in highly realistic simulations.
 Each case has a "CASE STUDY CONCEPT" showing the supply chain principles and practices highlighted in that case.

 The case studies presently available in the SCM Globe library are shown below.
 You are welcome to use any or all of them as you wish (you can also create your own case studies or we can create them for you).
 They are listed in the three categories.
 As you work with these cases you will gain an intuitive understanding of supply chain dynamics and develop the analytical skills for designing and managing real supply chains.